rust-lang/rfcs/text/0000-cargo-feature-migrations.md

 ## Wither default features?

 Finally, note that we handled creating a `std` feature without breakage or using `default-features`.
-I suspect most uses of default-features today are also to preserve comparability more than they are a value judgment on what features "ought" to be the default.
+I suspect most uses of default-features today are also to preserve compatibility more than they are a value judgment on what features "ought" to be the default.
 Given the issues with the default features, and that that new migrations solve the compatabilty problem alone, I would be happy to see default features deprecated.

 The biggest beneficiary of this would be the "no std" and other exotic platforms ecosystems.